All Episodes

 I just got this.

-We'll get to the Obama soap opera in just a second, because it's classic.
+We'll get to the Obama soap opera in just a second because it's classic.

 It's already begun.

-I'll set the I'll set the plot line for you here in just a mere moment.
+I'll set the plot line for you here in just a mere moment.

 Apparently, it's a profile of Frank Luntz, who, as you know, does political focus groups on Fox.

-And he gives them little electronic devices and they register their opinion and other reactions as they're listening to things.
+He assembles a bunch of people that are said to be a cross-section of America, and he gives them little electronic devices, and they register their opinion and other reactions as they're listening to things.

-Sleeping two or three hours at a time and fretting over the future of his career in political consulting.
+Luntz described himself as less healthy now than he has ever been in his life, sleeping two or three hours at a time and fretting over the future of his career in political consulting.

-He flew back to his mansion in Los Angeles, where he stayed for three weeks, barely going outside or talking to anyone.
+Leaving his employees behind, he flew back to his mansion in Los Angeles, where he stayed for three weeks, barely going outside or talking to anyone.

 Sequestered and not talking.

-That's that to me is freedom.
+That to me is freedom.

-He says, I just gave up.
+He said, I just gave up.

 I just gave up.